Langevin dynamics of lattice Yang-Mills-Higgs and applications: Introduction

 There are multiple reasons which make the YMH model \eqref{eq:YMH_measure} prominent and interesting.
-From the physics point of view, the fundamental law of elementary particles should be described by the pure YM theory coupled with matter fields.
-In the Standard Model the matter fields are given by fermionic fields, coupled with the Higgs field through Yukawa terms, and the Higgs field plays the crucial role of giving rise to masses of the particles via spontaneous symmetry breaking.
-The Yukawa terms are in most cases small, so neglecting them and thus decoupling from the fermions results in the Higgs sector of the Standard Model which is essentially \eqref{eq:YM_energy}, at least for $G=SU(2)$.
+From the physics point of view, the fundamental Standard Model for elementary particles is described by an action functional with three fields: Yang--Mills, fermions, and Higgs, and our model \eqref{eq:YM_energy} can be viewed as a simplified version without the fermion field.
 Also, from the geometric perspective, since a given connection $A$ specifies a way of differentiating sections of a bundle via the covariant derivative $\dif_A$, the term $|\dif_A \Phi|^2$ is the natural minimal coupling between the two fields, i.e. the connection field $A$ and the bundle section $\Phi$.
 Turning to the probabilistic perspective, the pure YM model in 2D exhibits integrability, a crucial property that led to a fruitful list of rigorous results (c.f. ~\cite{Driver89,GKS89,Sengupta97,Levy03}, and more recently \cite{MR3861073,Chevyrev19YM,PPSY2023}), but such integrability is broken once the model is perturbed by a Higgs field, even in 2D, and thus more tools are required to study the Yang--Mills-Higgs model.
 We will discuss more related literature in Section~\ref{sec:Discussion}.